-We began our operations in Mexico in 1988 through our management services agreement with Grupo Caliente and expanded our operations in 1999 through ICELA, our former joint venture with CIE, in which we now hold an 84.8% stake.
+We began our operations in Mexico in 1988 through our management services agreement with Grupo Caliente and expanded our operations in 1999 through ICELA.
 In both cases, we participated in the development of the halls where we offered traditional bingo products pursuant to licenses that these parties owned.
 Until 2004, when the Mexican government enacted regulation granting additional licenses to operate gaming facilities throughout the country, we estimate that halls operated under Grupo Caliente and CIE's licenses constituted the majority of private gaming offered in Mexico.
 Beginning in 2005, the Mexican government granted additional licenses to operate gaming facilities throughout the country.
-We estimate that approximately 26 licenses to operate a total of 513 gaming facilities have been granted by the Mexican government as of December 31, 2011.
-Of these, 6 licenses for approximately 123 gaming permits were associated with Codere and an additional 20 for approximately 390 permits have been granted to third parties.
-One of these third-party licenses was granted to Grupo Televisa, a large Mexican media company, making it our competitor in

-Mexico.
-At December 31, 2011, Codere, through CIE and Legacy Caliente managed or operated 94 halls, and we estimate that there were approximately 137 halls in Mexico opened and operated by third parties at that date.
+We estimate that approximately 28 licenses to operate a total of 633 gaming facilities have been granted by the Mexican government as of December 31, 2012.
+Of these, 7 licenses for 137 gaming permits were associated with Codere and an additional 21 for approximately 496 permits have been granted to third parties.
+One of these third-party licenses was granted to Grupo Televisa, a large Mexican media company, making it our competitor in Mexico.
+At December 31, 2012, Codere, through ICELA and Legacy Caliente managed or operated 89 halls, and we estimate that there were approximately 189 halls in Mexico opened and operated by third parties at that date.